esmaeelE/memory_mange/systemd/README.md

 Control Groups.
 The control groups, abbreviated as cgroups in this guide, are a **Linux kernel feature** that allows you to allocate resources — such as **CPU** time, system **memory**, **network** bandwidth, or combinations of these resources — among hierarchically ordered groups of processes running on a system.

+In the other hand docker itself use this feaure of Kernel to mange restriction on containers.
+(podman?)